Why Do Cats Knead?

 "Kittens knead on their mothers while nursing," Dr. Barrack told The Dodo.
 "Many cats carry this behavior into adulthood and may knead their owners, other furry siblings or bedding."

-Here are some reasons why cats knead.
+Here are six common reasons why cats knead.

-She's feeling happy or comfortable
+1. They’re feeling happy or comfortable

 Cats seem to knead when they’re feeling happy and content, which is why cats will usually purr while doing it.